Author has written 5 stories for Hunger Games.

 Some situations require an impulsive and aggressive hero to tackle, others require patient planning and subtlety.
 If you make your MC aggressive, subtle, impulsive and patient you have a coherence problem.
-Every quality can be a flaw in the right situation, that's why having more than one character is often useful: characters balance each other out.
 You should have your characters tackle situations out of their comfort zone because that's where they'll grow.
+Every quality can be a flaw in the right situation, and that's why having more than one character is useful: characters balance each other out.

-If everyone says a character is important or awesome, you have to show them being awesome through what she actually does.
+If everyone says a character is a great person and/or awesome, you have to show her being awesome through what she actually does.
 Otherwise the reader will wonder what the big deal about Sue is and soon start finding her very irritating.
 Additionally, if it pains you to write Sue being wrong or fail at being friends with 'someone who matters', you're too emotionally involved in the character and should be careful.

 If you notice that every antagonist hates (but still grudgingly respects) Sue and makes their life all about hating her, rethink it.
 The world shouldn't revolve around your character with other characters as mouthpieces to say how wonderful she is.
-If everyone who dislikes her is evil, rethink it.
-In the same way if the law enforcement lets Sue get away with everything without asking questions because she's just that special, there is a problem.
+If everyone who dislikes her is evil/stupid, rethink it.
+In the same way if people let Sue get away with everything because she's just that special, there is a problem.

 5) Reality doesn't apply.

 I don't mean that Sue is the only mutant on the planet and she has purple hair.
 The mutant is okay if there is an explanation and a real plot point to it and the purple hair is cliche and probably pointless, but that's not what makes a Sue.